jonaslisboa/teste-tecnico-HUB-API/README.md

 # teste-tecnico-HUB-API
-Este repositório armazena o teste técnico pertinente ao processo seletivo - Inmetrics/HUB
+This repository stores the technical test related to the selection process - Inmetrics/HUB